The quasinormal modes of the rotating quantum corrected black holes: Abstract

 \section{Abstract}

 The quasinormal modes (QNMs) of a rotating quantum corrected black hole (RQCBH) are studied by employing the hyperboloidal framework for the scalar perturbation.
-This framework is used to cast the QNMs spectra problem into the two-dimensional eigenvalues problem, then the spectra are calculated by imposing two-dimensional pseudo-spectral method.
-Based on the resulting spectra, a parameter estimation pipeline for this RQCBH model with gravitational wave data is constructed by using \texttt{pyRing} in the ringdown phase.
-We find that, even when the RQCBH spectra exhibits a small deviation from the Kerr spectra, the strong correlation between the extra parameter coming from the quantum gravity theory and the intrinsic parameter of black hole may significantly affect the posterior distributions of the mass $M$ and the dimensionless spin $\bar{a}$.
+This framework is used to cast the QNMs spectra problem into a two-dimensional eigenvalue problem, then the spectra are calculated by imposing the two-dimensional pseudo-spectral method.
+Based on the resulting scalar spectra, a parameter estimation pipeline for this RQCBH model with gravitational wave data is constructed by using \texttt{pyRing} in the ringdown phase.
+We use informative priors in our inference that incorporates the mass and spin distributions predicted by the inspiral-merger phase as the prior distributions for the ringdown analysis.
+Notably, since the waveform model beyond Kerr black hole in $\texttt{pyRing}$ is designed for the tensor perturbation, the inferred posterior distributions should be interpreted as a methodological investigation rather than as physical constraints from observations.
+The methodological results show that the use of informative priors consistently yields a tighter posterior on the quantum correction parameter compared to analyses without such priors, and the spin inferred from the RQCBH model begins to be significant and differs from that of the Kerr model.
+This opens a promising avenue for testing quantum-gravity-induced deviations using gravitational-wave spectroscopy.